EU AI Act, GDPR & AI Security 2026 — Plain-English Compliance Guide for SMBs

 3. AI security — not a regulation, but if your AI leaks sensitive data, that is a GDPR fine.

-This article explains in plain English: what to watch out for, what to do, and what penalties you face if you don’t.
+This article explains in plain English: what to watch out for, what to do, and what penalties you face if you do not.

 What is the EU AI Act?

-The EU AI Act is the EU’s first comprehensive AI law.
+The EU AI Act is the EU's first comprehensive AI law.
 Adopted in summer 2024, it enters force in stages between 2024 and 2027.
-Like GDPR, you’re affected even if you’re not based in the EU, as long as you have EU customers.
+Like GDPR, you are affected even if you are not based in the EU, as long as you have EU customers.

 How does the law categorize AI?